a5311221/merchantApi/README.md

 Ownbit Merchant Wallet helps merchant accept Bitcoin & other cryptocurrencies for online payments.
 Integrating Ownbit Merchant Api is easy and straightforward.
 There are three parties: Merchant Website(your website for selling online goods), Ownbit Merchant Wallet, and Ownbit Platform.
 This is how the Api works:

-1. You create a Ownbit Merchant Wallet (Home -> Blockchain Tools -> Merchant Wallet, you own the wallet mnemonic phrase, thus control the coming crypto-payments fully), search Ownbit in iOS AppStore / Google Play or download at https://ownbit.io.
+1. You create a Ownbit Merchant Wallet (Home -> Blockchain Tools -> Merchant Wallet, you own the wallet mnemonic phrase, thus control the coming crypto-payments fully), download Ownbit in iOS AppStore or Google Play.
 2. You integrate Ownbit Merchant Api into your existing website, so that your customer can select pay for goods by Bitcoin & other cryptocurrencies.
 3. The customer paid, your Ownbit Merchant Wallet received the payment directly, and you can spend the received payment immediately, since you control the Ownbit Merchant Wallet fully.
 4. The Ownbit Platform call a callback_url (you configured in the Ownbit Merchant Wallet) to notify your website that a payment is received (or a payment is canceled or failed).